small batch banana chocolate chip muffins

 As always, using the right tools will make the job go by quicker and faster.
 I like to use a 1-Tablespoon cookie dough scoop or a 3-Tablespoon cookie dough scoop to fill each cavity evenly and efficiently with the right amount of batter.

-Finally, bake the small batch banana chocolate chip muffins.
+Finally, bake the muffins.

-1. Finally, bake the small batch banana chocolate chip muffins.
+1. Bake the muffins.
 (Bake Time: 22 minutes)

 The banana chocolate chip muffins need 22 to 34 minutes in the oven.
 Because of all the chocolate in the recipe, it can be hard to tell when the muffins are done.
 A skewer inserted into the center of a muffin will likely come out with chocolate streaks, leading you to believe that it needs more time in the oven.